addyosmani/backbone-fundamentals/index.md

 ## <a name="thebasics-events" id="thebasics-events">Events</a>

-As we've covered, Backbone's objects are designed to be inherited from and every single one of the following objects inherits from `Backbone.Events`:
+As we've covered, `Backbone.Events` is mixed into the other Backbone "classes", including:

 * Backbone.Model
 * Backbone.Collection